nikenhpsr/nikenhpsr/README.md

 6. [Whizchat - Realtime Chat App](https://github.com/nikenhpsr/realtime-chat-app) - TypeScript, React, Prisma, Redis, GraphQL

+Some projects had a server plan that has been terminated.
+You can preview it on this [slide](https://docs.google.com/presentation/d/1kYDi7nG_CIBpD5FPhoXuIoWiT_u7HOhf2HtGM8kifys/edit?usp=sharing).

 ### 📫 How to Reach Me

 You can connect with me on: